biril/backbone-faux-server/README.md

 	mapped to POST.
 In this case `context.httpMethod` will be set to POST and the true HTTP method being handled may be acquired by querying `context.httpMethodOverride`.
 * `handler`: The handler to be invoked when both route's URL-expression and route's method match.
 A do-nothing handler will be used if one is not provided.
-Its signature should be
+The handler's expected signature is

     `function (context, [param1, [param2, ...]])`

-    where `context` contains properties `data`, `httpMethod`, `httpMethodOverride`, `route` and `param1`, `param2`, ... are parameters deduced from matching the `urlExp` to the Model (or Collection) URL.
+    where `context` contains properties `data`, `httpMethod`, `httpMethodOverride`, `route` and `param1`, `param2`, ... are parameters derived by matching the `urlExp` to the Model (or Collection) URL.
 Specifically, about `context` properties:

     * `context.data`: Attributes of the Model (or Collection) being proccessed.
 Valid only on